tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### htmlpanel

-A **htmlpanel** is similar to panel.
+An **htmlpanel** is similar to panel.
 It only takes a string of HTML.

 ```js
 {